gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-05-02

-This data set describes the *abundance* of natural origin juvenile Chinook observed passing rotary screw traps as the fish move downstream out of spawning areas in the headwaters.
+This data set describes the *abundance* of natural-origin juvenile Chinook salmon observed passing rotary screw traps as the fish move downstream out of spawning areas in the headwaters.

 Abundance is measured using rotary screw traps, located near the lower extent of spawning in each population.
 Generally the screw traps operate